 New tires are slippery and may cause loss of control and injury.

-A break in period of 160 km (100 miles) is necessary to establish normal tire traction.
+A break-in period of 160 km (100 miles) is necessary to establish normal tire traction.
 During break-in, avoid sudden and maximum braking and acceleration, and hard cornering.

-In addition to the above, at 800 km (500 mi) it is extremely important that the owner have the initial maintenance service performed by a competent mechanic following the procedures in the Service Manual.
+In addition to the above, at 1,000 km (600 mi) it is extremely important that the owner have the initial maintenance service performed by an authorized Kawasaki dealer.